 - Co-Chair of the 2009 MidWinter Meeting of the Fidelity & Surety Law Committee of the American Bar Association’s Tort Trial and Insurance Practice Section in New York City.
 The two-day conference, titled “Public-Private Partnerships, Co-Suretyship, and Co-Insurance: Managing Risk within Joint Ventures in Construction, Surety, and Fidelity,” included presentations from national leaders on the topic, who addressed how America will confront and address overwhelming infrastructure needs in the near and long term.
 In addition to his role as Co-Chair, Mr. Pipkin moderated a discussion on what Public-Private Partnerships mean for America’s future with a former Under Secretary and Administrator from the US Department of Transportation, and co-authored “Public-Private Partnerships: An Overview,” published with the program’s materials.

-- “Litigation Issues in Federal and State Court,” co-authored with Scott McFadin, in Managing and Litigating the Complex Surety Case, 3rd Ed.
-(Tracey L. Haley and Christopher R. Ward eds.
-2018), presented at the Spring Meeting of the Fidelity & Surety Law Committee of the American Bar Association’s Tort Trial and Insurance Practice Section (Santa Fe, New Mexico 2018).
+- “Litigation Issues in Federal and State Court,” co-authored with Scott McFadin, in Managing and Litigating the Complex Surety Claim, 3rd Ed.
+(T. Haley and C. Ward eds., 2018), presented at the Spring Meeting of the Fidelity & Surety Law Committee of the American Bar Association’s Tort Trial and Insurance Practice Section (Santa Fe, New Mexico 2018).

 - “Types of Claims Covered,” co-authored with Nina S. McDonald and Jason Stonefeld, in The Law of Payment Bonds, 2nd Ed.
 (K. Lybeck, W. Lambert, and J. Sebastian eds., 2011), presented at the Spring Meeting of the Fidelity & Surety Law Committee of the American Bar Association’s Tort Trial and Insurance Practice Section (Lake Geneva, Wisconsin 2011).